Discovery of inverse-Compton X-ray emission and estimate of the volume-averaged magnetic field in a galaxy group: Possible systematics affecting the detection

-Fourth, whilst our adopted fitting range arguably constitutes the best compromise of maximising the true signal from the source while avoiding additional sources of noise, it is important to ensure that our results are not much affected by this choice -- in particular by the upper energy limit as main tracer of the IC emission.
-Encouragingly, the IC emission remains confidently constrained at similar flux densities when varying this upper limit from 4~keV to 10~keV.
+Fourth, whilst our adopted fitting range arguably constitutes the best compromise for maximizing the actual signal from the source while avoiding additional sources of noise, it is important to ensure that our results are not much affected by this choice, in particular by the upper energy limit as the main tracer of the non-thermal emission.
+Specifically, if the hard X-ray excess becomes background-dominated beyond certain energies, one expects the significance of our power law component to vary strongly as a function of the upper energy limit adopted in our fits, To check this, we refit our EPIC spectra setting the energy ranges to, successively, 0.55--4~keV and 0.55--10~keV.
+Encouragingly, this component remains confidently detected at similar flux densities regardless of the energy limit chosen for the spectral analysis.

-Fifth, our results are independent on the atomic code and databases used to model the thermal emission of the gas.
-In particular, we find no notable difference in our results when using AtomDB (v3.0.9) or an older version of SPEXACT (v2.05) in our fits.